AdamDHines/ApiaViz/README.md

 _TODO: Animation/GIF of ApiaViz demo_

-This respository contains code for ApiaViz, a neural network model of honeybee vision.
-ApiaViz is built using [PyTorch](https://pytorch.org/).
+This respository contains code for ApiaViz, a neural network model of insect vision using [Python](https://www.python.org/) and [PyTorch](https://pytorch.org/) for understanding natural scenes and environments.
+There are two versions of the model provided:

+- An Artificial Neural Network (**ANN**)
+- A Spiking Neural Network (**SNN**) implemented in [SNNTorch](https://open-neuromorphic.org/neuromorphic-computing/software/snn-frameworks/snntorch/)
-Get started easily by following our simple installation and quickstart instructions, below.

-_For more information, please visit the [ApiaViz documentation](https://apianet.readthedocs.io/en/latest/)._
+Get started easily by following our simple installation and quickstart instructions, below. _For more information, please visit the [ApiaViz documentation](https://apianet.readthedocs.io/en/latest/)._

 ## Installation
 ApiaNet uses [pixi](https://prefix.dev/) to install and manage Python and dependencies.
 If you have not already installed it, run the following in your command terminal: